Scott Cooper's unrealized projects: Creek

 In February 2013, Warner Bros. acquired the rights to the then-to-be-published novel by Michael Armour, The Road Home, a Depression-era drama about a small town murder.
-Cooper signed on the write the script, direct and co-produce with Jennifer Davisson Killoran and Leonardo DiCaprio, who was to star in the film.
+Cooper signed on to write the script, direct, and co-produce with Jennifer Davisson Killoran and Leonardo DiCaprio, who was to star in the film.
 In May, the title was confirmed by Deadline to be Creek.

 36th Precinct remake

 Cooper signed up in May 2013 to rewrite and direct 36th Precinct, a remake of the French film from 2004.
 Cooper's update was reportedly set in the NYPD's anti-terrorism unit, as opposed to the original's Banditry Repression Brigade in France.

 The Stand

-On August 23, 2013, Cooper replaced Ben Affleck as director of the Stephen King's The Stand.
+On August 23, 2013, Cooper replaced Ben Affleck as director of Stephen King's The Stand.
 In an interview with MTV held on November 20, Cooper teased the notion of Christian Bale taking on a role in the eventual feature.
-Later that day, Cooper exited the film, allegedly caused from creative differences between him and the studio over the project's vision.
-Reflecting on his departure from the adaptation in 2014, Cooper said "Yeah, I've moved on.
+Later that day, Cooper exited the film, allegedly due to creative differences between him and the studio over the project's vision.
+Reflecting on his departure from the adaptation in 2014, Cooper said, "Yeah, I have moved on.
 It was a great process of connecting with Mr. King.
 It's a great piece, but it's a tough story to crack in one telling [...] if you're going to take something on like that, you want to make sure you get it right."